dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

       Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS message structure.
     * It is anticipated that the files produced can be subject to further compression using general purpose compression tools.
       Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).
-    * Some examples of commonality between DNS messages are that in most cases the QUESTION RR is the same in the query and response, and that there is a finite set of query signatures (based on a subset of attributes).
+    * Examples of commonality between DNS messages are that in most cases the QUESTION RR is the same in the query and response, and that there is a finite set of query signatures (based on a subset of attributes).
 For many authoritative servers there is very likely to be a finite set of responses that are generated, of which a large number are NXDOMAIN.